AA

 Lufthansa Group.
 Photo: Lufthansa Lufthansa Group.
 Photo: Lufthansa

-Lufthansa Moves Forward on TAP Purchase.
 Lufthansa Group has officially submitted a letter of interest to participate in the privatization process of Portugal's national airline, TAP Air Portugal.
-The letter was sent to Parpública, Portugal's governmental holding company, within the scheduled timeline.
+The letter was delivered to Parpública, Portugal's government holding company, within the established timelines.

-The group aims to initially acquire a minority stake in the company as part of a process intended to establish a long-term strategic partnership that will guarantee TAP's future as Portugal's flagship carrier.
+Lufthansa aims to initially acquire a minority stake in the company as part of a process intended to lead to a long-term strategic partnership, securing TAP’s future as Portugal's flagship airline.

-The Lufthansa Group reports that it has been active in Portugal for over 70 years and currently operates more than 280 weekly flights to and from Portugal.
-The group employs over 400 staff in the country, with this number expected to reach around 1,000 by 2030, following the opening of a new Lufthansa Technik center near Porto for the repair of engine parts and aircraft components.
+Lufthansa Group reports that it has been active in Portugal for over 70 years, currently operating more than 280 weekly flights to and from Portugal.
+Additionally, the group employs over 400 people in the country, with this number expected to rise to approximately 1,000 by 2030 with the opening of a new Lufthansa Technik center near Porto for engine and aircraft component repairs.

-According to Lufthansa, a connection with TAP will further strengthen Lisbon's position as a major Atlantic hub in the group’s route network, enabling expanded connectivity between Europe and other regions, such as South America, Africa, and North America.
+According to Lufthansa, integrating with TAP will further strengthen Lisbon's position as a significant Atlantic hub within the group's route network, enabling expanded connectivity between Europe and other regions such as South America, Africa, and North America.

-The Lufthansa Group is considered a leading player in European aviation consolidation processes, having strengthened flagship carriers like SWISS, Austrian Airlines, Brussels Airlines, and most recently ITA Airways while preserving their national identities.
-As the world's largest aviation group outside the USA, with experience, financial stability, and a broad operational scope, Lufthansa intends to create long-term value and elevate TAP's role as Portugal's ambassador to the world.
+As a leading player in European aviation consolidation, Lufthansa Group has strengthened flagship carriers like SWISS, Austrian Airlines, Brussels Airlines, and finally ITA Airways while maintaining their national identities.
+As the largest airline group outside the United States, with experience, financial stability, and extensive operations, Lufthansa declares its intention to create long-term value and enhance TAP's role as Portugal’s ambassador worldwide.

 More articles